mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

     {"TeixeiraWaterSQE", FitType::TeixeiraWater}

-After that, In the g_paramName add ParamID from the header and parameter names for each parameter in the function.
+After that, in the g_paramName add ParamID from the header and parameter names for each parameter in the function.
 The order of these is important so add them in the same order as they appear in the header.
+Make sure the function is in the right range.
+If it is Lorentzian add it between the range from LOR1_AMPLITUDE to LOR2_FWHM_2 and if it is a fit function add it between the range from TW_HEIGHT to IIRD_CENTRE and if it is a background function add it between the range from FLAT_BG_A0 to LINEAR_BG_A1.
+Note that, background functions have *_BG_* format.

 .. code-block:: cpp